 - add page 530 to the references for Frank Liang in DT

 - page 372, left column (15 Dec 2013)

 - add page 322 to the references for Frank Liang in LP

 - page 410, new entry (15 Dec 2013)

 - page 429, right column (11 Nov 2015)

 - Tsitsiklis, John Nikolaos, 241.

+I haven't attempted to list additional books or translations, etc., that have continued to appear since this volume was published.
 I hope the book is otherwise error-free; but (sigh) it probably isn't, because each page presented me with hundreds of opportunities to make mistakes.
-Please send suggested corrections to firstname.lastname@example.org, or send snail mail to Prof. D. Knuth, Computer Science Department, Gates Building 4B, Stanford University, Stanford, CA 94305-9045 USA.
+Please send suggested corrections to email@example.com, or send snail mail to Prof. D. Knuth, Computer Science Department, Gates Building 1B, Stanford University, Stanford, CA 94305-9015 USA.
 In either case please include your postal address, so that I can mail an official certificate of deposit as a token of thanks for any improvements to which you have contributed.